What is the umbilical cord?

 - Dr. A.D.
-Auerbach, of the Rockefeller University (New York, NY), showed that prenatal diagnosis could be used to rule out Fanconi anemia in the unborn sibling of a child with Fanconi anemia, setting the stage for the first cord blood stem cell transplant.F The fetus would have a 75% chance of not having the disease, and if so, once born the infant’s cord blood could potentially be transplanted to the affected sibling.
+Auerbach, of the Rockefeller University (New York, NY), showed that prenatal diagnosis could be used to rule out Fanconi anemia in the unborn sibling of a child with Fanconi anemia, setting the stage for the first cord blood stem cell transplant.13 The fetus would have a 75% chance of not having the disease, and if so, once born the infant’s cord blood could potentially be transplanted to the affected sibling.

 - The first related cord blood stem cell transplant was performed in 1988 in Paris, France, in a procedure led by Professor Eliane Gluckman.
 The patient was a child with Fanconi anemia and the donor was an HLA-identical sibling shown by prenatal testing not to have the disease.
 (Since the genes for Fanconi anemia and HLA type are on different chromosomes, this is quite possible.)
 The transplant was successful, without Graft vs Host Disease (GvHD), and the patient was alive and free of disease more than 15 years after the transplant.
-The donor stem cells fully reconstituted the patient’s hematologic and immune system.S,F
+The donor stem cells fully reconstituted the patient’s hematologic and immune system.14,13

-- Transplantation of umbilical cord blood from an HLA-identical sibling to treat a child with chronic myelogenous leukemia (CML) was reported.
-T The recipient had first been treated with myeloablative therapy to destroy existing HSCs.
+- Transplantation of umbilical cord blood from an HLA-identical sibling to treat a child with chronic myelogenous leukemia (CML) was reported.15 The recipient had first been treated with myeloablative therapy to destroy existing HSCs.
 (Basically, all of the cells in the sick sibling’s bone marrow were intentionally destroyed with .)
 The donor stem cells successfully engrafted in the recipient’s bone marrow and were documented in the circulating blood.
 This case showed that umbilical cord blood contains sufficient numbers of HSCs to treat children with leukemia following myeloablative therapy.
 Unfortunately, in this patient the CML recurred.

 - The first HLA-partially matched cord blood transplant (not a complete match of all six tested HLA antigens; see Glossary for definition of HLA system) to treat a child with acute lymphoblastic leukemia (ALL) was reported.

-- An umbilical cord blood transplant in an adult with chronic myelogenous leukemia (CML) was reported.
-U A 26-year-old patient received a cord blood transplant from an unrelated donor after myeloablative therapy.
+- An umbilical cord blood transplant in an adult with chronic myelogenous leukemia (CML) was reported.16 A 26-year-old patient received a cord blood transplant from an unrelated donor after myeloablative therapy.
 The cord blood was obtained from a public blood bank.
 The donor-recipient pair were a 5/6 HLA match.
 The donor’s stem cells successfully engrafted and the recipient’s peripheral blood was completely replaced by donor-derived blood cells.
 Eight months after the transplant, the patient had no evidence of CML.

-- Unrelated umbilical cord blood transplants in children were reported.G Twenty-five children with various malignant and non-malignant diseases received cord blood transplants from unrelated donors.
+- Unrelated umbilical cord blood transplants in children were reported.17 Twenty-five children with various malignant and non-malignant diseases received cord blood transplants from unrelated donors.
 One donor-recipient pair was a perfect (6/6) match, 20 had one mismatch (5/6), three mismatched at two HLA sites (4/6), and one pair mismatched at three sites (3/6).
-Twelve of the 25 children (48%) survived and did not have a disease-related event for The study demonstrated that partially mismatched (at 1 to 3 HLA sites) cord blood transplants from unrelated donors were a possible, though imperfect, source of stem cells which could sometimes reconstitute the hematopoietic system.
+Twelve of the 25 children (48%) survived and did not have a disease-related event for 7-32 months after transplantation.
+The study demonstrated that partially mismatched (at 1 to 3 HLA sites) cord blood transplants from unrelated donors were a possible, though imperfect, source of stem cells which could sometimes reconstitute the hematopoietic system.

-- Report of successful umbilical cord blood stem cell transplant in a child with sickle cell anemia was published.
-V The patient received cord blood cells collected from a sibling who was an identical HLA match, and was a carrier of the sickle cell trait, but did not have the disease.
+- Report of successful umbilical cord blood stem cell transplant in a child with sickle cell anemia was published.18 The patient received cord blood cells collected from a sibling who was an identical HLA match, and was a carrier of the sickle cell trait, but did not have the disease.
 Complete donor cell engraftment was reported, with no graft-vs-host-disease.
 The recipient was cured of sickle cell anemia.

 - The U.S. Food and Drug Administration (FDA) introduces an Investigational New Drug (IND; see Glossary) for cord blood under the Cord Blood Transplantation Study (COBLT).